bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Heroku-Deploy-Guides---Cheatsheet-Compilation.md

 > Basic Assumptions You want to deploy some straight-up HTML, CSS, JS, maybe a few images.
 Nothing fancy here.
 You are in the root directory of your site (i.e. the directory that contains all subdirectories and files for the site) The root directory contains a main HTML page, e.g. index.html A Heroku app and remote are set up and ready to go Steps Add a file called composer.json to the root directory by running touch composer.json Add a file called index.php to the root directory by running touch index.php Rename the homepage (e.g. index.html) to home.html In index.php, add the following line: In composer.json, add the following line: {} Run git push heroku master Done!
 Visit your deployed single-page website, hosted by Heroku (as a fake PHP app ☺).

-<a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b"><strong>A list of all of my articles to link to future posts</strong><br />
+<strong>A list of all of my articles to link to future posts</strong><br />
-<em>You should probably skip this one… seriously it's just for internal use!</em>bryanguner.medium.com</a><a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+<em>You should probably skip this one… seriously it's just for internal use!</em>

-<a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b"><strong>ALLOFMYOTHERARTICLES</strong><br />
-<em>You should probably skip this one… seriously it's just for internal use!</em>bryanguner.medium.com</a><a href="https://bryanguner.medium.com/a-list-of-all-of-my-articles-to-link-to-future-posts-1f6f88ebdf5b" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+<em>You should probably skip this one… seriously it's just for internal use!</em>

 ### Steps: